ELeeAstro/Exo-FMS_column_semigrey/README.md

 In methods that use Gaussian quadrature to perform the mu integration in flux, various values can be changed for testing at the top of the two-stream modules.
 You will need to clean and recompile the code if these are changed.

+# Personal reccomendations

+We generally reccomend that the short characteristics method be used, as it is fast, efficenct, very stable and also very accurate.
+This is currently what is used inside Exo-FMS for the Hot Jupiter simulations, and is even fast enough for high-resolution cases.